thebuilder/gulp-static-template/readme.md

 ### Vendor libs
 A seperate 'vendor.js' file is created when compiling, that includes third party .js files.
 You can require these in your app, where you need them.

-To a library, you should include it in the `browser`field, inside `package.json`, like:
+To add a library, you should include it in the `browser`field, inside `package.json`, like:

 ```
 "browser": {